contao/docs/docs/dev/framework/insert-tags.md

 ```

 When implementing a block insert tag your function receives the wrapped content as a `ParsedSequence` object in addition
 to your `InsertTag`.
+The `ParsedSequence` object consists of strings and other parsed (but not yet resolved)
+insert tags.
 Your function is then expected to return a `ParsedSequence` again - which could be empty in
 case your block insert tag should not output anything (e.g. in the `iflng` example if the language does not match).

 The following example implements a `{{ifmembergroup::*}}…{{endifmembergroup}}` block insert tag with which you can